 Are we really caring for one another?

-Has the body of Christ succumbed to the common view that the primary provider of welfare and care for believers is the secular state rather than the church of God's people?
+Has the body of Christ succumbed to the common view that the primary provider of welfare and care for believers and those around us is the secular state rather than the church of God's people?

 first published 23/02/12